ashmichheda/hackerrank-programs/README.md

 ### About Hackerrank problems
-Solutions to problems I've solved during contests or for practice [Hackerrank](https://www.hackerrank.com).
+Solutions to problems I've solved during contests or for practice on [Hackerrank](https://www.hackerrank.com).